 - Facilitate ongoing monitoring of third-party partners.

-- Define a third party management lifecycle for managing and monitoring third party relationships
+- Define a third-party GRC management lifecycle for managing and monitoring third party relationships

-- Establish third party management ownership and accountability
+- Establish third-party GRC management ownership and accountability

 - Deliver effective third party governance and assurance to the board of directors, regulators, and stakeholders

 - Monitor metrics to establish effectiveness or third party management

 - Identify and resolve issues with third-parties

 - Map third-party relationships to objectives, risks, controls, issues, and other GRC areas